 President Trump signs measure to preserve Native languages

 ALBUQUERQUE, N.M.
-(AP) — President Donald Trump has signed legislation that extends federal grant programs aimed at preserving indigenous languages and expands eligibility so more tribes can participate.
+(AP) — President Donald Trump has signed a measure that extends federal grant programs aimed at preserving indigenous languages and expands eligibility so more tribes can participate.

-Dozens of tribes from Alaska to Hawaii, Arizona, New Mexico, Montana and Massachusetts have benefited from the programs over the years.
+Dozens of tribes and other groups from Alaska to Hawaii, Arizona, New Mexico, Montana and Massachusetts have benefited from the programs over the years.
 Currently, there are over 40 active grants totaling more than $11 million that are being used for language preservation and immersion efforts.

 Martinez's own pueblo was awarded a grant earlier this year after seeing a decline in fluent Tewa speakers and the increase of English as the primary language in the homes of tribal members.